mitodl/unified-ecommerce/README.md

   The URL for an optional "chooser" page.
 If the `establish_session` call happens without a valid system slug, the user gets sent here so they can choose which cart they want to see.

+- `APISIX_SESSION_SECRET_KEY`

+  The secret key that APISIX will use to encode session data.
+This has a reasonable default, but if you do specify this, make sure the key you specify is _at least_ 16 characters long and is not numeric.
+(It can contain numbers but if you just put in 12345.. it will complain.)

 ### Loading and Accessing Data